emrahsariboz/Machine-learning-portfolio/README.md

 This week, we will get back to Linear Regression, especially to the Multivariate Regression where we have more than one feature.

 ## Label Encoder
-Unfortunately, not all the features will have a continious values all the time.
-In case of categorical feature, we need to conver this into the numbers to be able to use it in our model.
-Imagine a case where one feature vector contains following countries: 'Turkey' and 'USA'.
-Obviously, you will not able to able to feed this feature to the model.
+Unfortunately, not all the features will have a continuous value all the time.
+In the case of a categorical feature, we need to convert this into the numbers to be able to use it in our model.
+Imagine a case where one feature vector contains the following countries: 'Turkey' and 'USA'.
+You will not able to able to feed this feature to the model.
 Using the label encoder, we will represent these countries as 0 or 1.
-For the sake of example, we can represent Turkey as 0 and USA as 1.
+For the sake of example, we can represent Turkey as 0 and the USA as 1.

 ## One-Hot Encoder

 Giving this 0 and 1 representation can mislead the model.
-It might give the sense of the representation has an some sort of order/strength.
-To prevent from this problem, we use one-hot encoder, which will seperate the Turkey and USA into two columns.
+It might give the sense of the representation has some sort of order/strength.
+To prevent this problem, we use a one-hot encoder, which will separate Turkey and the USA into two columns.
 This is what one-hot encoding is.

 ## Feature Extraction-Backward Elimination

 In real life, what do we do when we have garbage?
-Well, I personally throw it away.
+Well, I throw it away.
 As in real life, when we have a dataset to feed the Machine Learning algorithm, we need to separate the garbage features/columns from the good one.
-Because garbage in garbage out.
+Because of garbage in garbage out.

 In machine learning linguistic, this process is called feature extraction.
 Using the FE, we can extract the data that will have no impact/bad impact on the output of the model.
 One of the simple ways to do this is Backward Elimination, which uses the hypothesis testing, specifically p-value, to determine what is garbage data.